 I’ve learnt that everyone’s cancer journey is different.
 And you have no idea how you’re going to feel on that journey.
 So I would encourage anyone on a cancer journey of their own to reduce the load of their worry.
 Use your local Support Centre.
 We all need a helping hand in life at times of uncertainty and challenge, and what can be more uncertain and challenging than cancer?

-Wessex Cancer Trust is there to help.
+Wessex Cancer Support is there to help.
 To make things just a little bit easier.